CQCL/pytket-workflows/pytket-ext-files/README.md

 ## Development

-To install an extension in editable mode, simply change to its subdirectory within the `modules` directory, and run:
+To install an extension in editable mode run:

 ```shell
 pip install -e .